wellspringcp/wellspring/03-treasury-and-taxation/03-1-taxation.md

 None of these penalties shall apply to any conagent presenting before the courts in any criminal or tort proceeding.

 - In any civil proceeding against it where an indepagent with an outstanding tax debt stands as a defendant:
-  - In an ongoing proceeding which had been filed prior to any currently unpaid debt becoming accrued, the proceeding shall continue to regular completion.
+  - In an ongoing proceeding which had been filed prior to any currently unpaid debt becoming accrued, the proceeding shall continue under regular order to completion.
   - For any newly filed complaint, judgment shall proceed against said defendant by default after a legislatively determined grace period during time which it may pay its outstanding balance in order to regain protection from the courts.
 - In any civil proceeding where such an indepagent with an outstanding tax debt appears as a plaintiff:
-  - In an ongoing proceeding which had been filed prior to any currently unpaid debt becoming accrued, the proceeding shall continue to regular completion.
+  - In an ongoing proceeding which had been filed prior to any currently unpaid debt becoming accrued, the proceeding shall continue under regular order to completion.
   - For any newly filed complaint in the courts, its plea shall be suspended indefinitely until the tax debt balance is paid.

 ##### Clarification of scope: